 6. Now hit Save.
 Pixel is now included in Tag Manager, so you’ll be able to track your typeform’s page views (in this example) from Facebook Events Manager.

-The events tracked are the following: “TypeformFirstInteraction” when the user activates a block, answers a commit or clicks the welcome screen and “TypeformSubmit” when the request to the submission is valid.
+The events tracked are the following: “TypeformFirstInteraction” when the respondent clicks the Welcome Screen (if the typeform has one) or answers the typeform's first question (if there is no Welcome Screen), and “TypeformSubmit” when the request to the submission is valid.